Floating-Island/UE4-TDD-CI_Testing/README.md

 - Jenkins.
 - OpencppCodeCoverage.

 I assume you understand how Test-Driven Development (TDD) and Continuous Integration (CI) works.
+If not, check the resources section, it's a nice place to start, and you can try tests with this project.

 ## **Introduction**